-It’s time to get the annual flu vaccine so you’re ready for flu season, which can run from October to May.
-Flu activity typically peaks anytime between December and March, and positive flu tests are already showing up this year.
-Getting vaccinated is the best way to protect yourself and your loved ones from what can be a serious infection, even for otherwise healthy people.
+The flu season in Idaho can last from October to May, and it typically peaks in January or February.
+Getting vaccinated now is the best way to protect yourself and your loved ones from what can be a serious illness, even for otherwise healthy people.

 Let’s start with the basics: Who should get the vaccine?

 The Centers for Disease Control and Prevention recommends that everyone over the age of 6 months get the flu vaccine every year.
 But it’s especially important that people with chronic health conditions, pregnant women, young children, and people older than 65 get vaccinated because they are at higher risk of having serious flu-related complications.
 Anyone who lives with or cares for babies or other people who are at high risk for complications should also get vaccinated.